sarp75/snaf/README.md

 #### ⚠️ = Partial/limited, ✅ = Yes, ❌ = No

-- **xss-clean**: No longer maintained, misses advanced XSS vectors, and offers almost no configuration.
+- **xss-clean**: No longer maintained, it overlooks sophisticated XSS vectors and provides minimal configuration options.
-- **helmet**: Not an XSS sanitizer; only sets HTTP headers, leaving your app vulnerable to XSS payloads.
+- **helmet**: Not an XSS sanitizer; it solely modifies HTTP headers, rendering your application susceptible to XSS payloads.
-- **DOMPurify (Node)**: Heavy, slow, and not designed for server-side request sanitization.
+- **DOMPurify (Node)**: A resource-intensive and sluggish tool, not suited for server-side request sanitization.
-  Lacks block mode and
+It lacks the block mode and precise control features.
-  fine-grained control.

 ### License